Car Allowance vs. Mileage Reimbursement Explained | Which Method Is Right for Your Business?

 The main reason why the IRS taxes car allowances is because the business use of these payments are not substantiated.
 You could substantiate the mileage, but this adds additional complications.

-Should My Company Use Car Allowance or Cents-Per-Mile?
+Should My Company Use Car Allowance or Cents-Per-Mile Reimbursement?

 At TripLog, we feel the best middle ground between the simpler and more complex methods of mileage reimbursement is cents-per-mile.
 The main reasons are that it provides drivers with an accurate – and generally fair – reimbursement, and it minimizes tax liability to companies.